ovanderzee/imageEyes/README.md

     const eyes = await imageEyes(url)

-Then you'll be able to call the eyedropper:
+Then you'll be able to have your eyes at pixelvalues and metadata:

     eyes.getPixelColor(xCoordinate, yCoordinate)
         // => an array with color and alpha channels